 We are all nuts about almonds for their nutritional benefits and Mallorca lucks outs with the volume of almond trees it has on the island.
 Harvested in late summer, these high quality almonds have meant that locals have been cooking with almonds for hundreds of years; for example cold almond soup served in the summer, almond sauces for fish dishes, turrón at Christmas and of course Gato d´Ametlla, the delectable Mallorcan almond cake.

-Tens of thousands of almond trees create a blanket of pink and white scenery across the island, but perhaps the best places to see the blossoms in profusion are around Bunyola, Alaro, Sòller and Es Capdella.
+In January and February each year, tens of thousands of almond trees create a blanket of pink and white scenery across the island but perhaps the best places to see the blossoms in profusion are around Bunyola, Alaro, Sòller and Es Capdella.

 This annual spectacle has inspired painters for centuries and today captivates professional and amateur photographers alike.
 It´s not unusual during `the season ´ to find cars parked hurriedly on grass verges with their passengers in a field with their cameras trying to capture their memories.